 Another quick hack to make coffee less bitter is to add salt.
 Sounds crazy?
 Check out the following video by BuzzFeed.

 Splurge On The Good Stuff

 A basic cup of coffee is tolerable, but rather a waste of water.
 If you can make and enjoy great coffee every day, why not go for it?

 If coffee is what gets you moving in the morning, your brain is worth the good stuff.
 Cheap coffee may have the same brand name on the bag or can and still be a completely different mix and grind level.

-Per experts with Atlas Coffee cheap beans are often over-roasted, and there's no coming back from that bitterness.
+Beans are often over-roasted, and there’s no coming back from that bitterness.
 Single origin coffees are also a great option.
 Once you find your favorite bean, great coffee will be a daily occurrence and worth every penny.